 How to Cook a Coca-Cola Country Ham

+Most Southerners grew up enjoying the deep, rich and intensely salty flavor of a country ham that is dry-cured over a long period.
 Ways to cook a country ham are as varied as the families that serve them.
 You can fry it, slice it, bake it, boil it in a bottle of Coca-Cola … surprised?
 So were we.

-• A year-old country ham with the hock cut off
+- 1 year-old country ham with the hock cut off

-• A 5-gallon pot
+- a 5-gallon pot

-• A 24-ounce bottle of Coca-Cola (or any cola will do)
+- 24 ounces Coca-Cola (or any cola will do)

-• A large cardboard box, big enough to fit the 5-gallon pot
+- a large cardboard box, big enough to fit the 5-gallon pot

-• A stack of magazines
+- a stack of magazines

-• A large quilt or blanket, big enough to cover that large cardboard box
+- a large quilt or blanket, big enough to cover that large cardboard box

-• A roasting pan
+- a roasting pan

-• A box or bag of brown sugar
+- 1 box or bag of brown sugar

-• A bottle of spicy mustard
+- 1 bottle of spicy mustard

 Keep in mind, this process is going to take some time, so give yourself a few days.
 And a note from the original 2001 article: Remember, opinions, tastes and terminology vary from region to region and house to house.